AlienKevin/arborist/README.md

 python plot.py
 ```

-5. Export results to host machine
+5. Export results to host machine.
+(Below steps all happens on your host machine's terminal, not the container's terminal)

     a.
 First get the name of the container running under the NAMES column:
     ```